Easy Egg and Cheese Souffle

 - For a creamier souffle, assemble then refrigerate this several hours before planning to serve.
 Bake just before serving.
 (It could take 10 to 15 minutes longer to cook after being stored in the fridge.)

-- You can also add 2 thickly sliced tomatoes, cooked broccoli, asparagus, green beans, or leftover cooked ham or chicken to vary the souffle a bit.
+- You can also add 2 thickly sliced tomatoes, cooked broccoli, asparagus, green beans, or leftover cooked ham or chicken to make this souffle pop.
 Just add the meat or vegetables on top of the bread-cheese-milk layers and press down.
 Repeat sequence twice, ending with meat or veggies.